 How it all started

 One significant benefit of working at an outsourcing company is access to diverse projects from radically different customers.
-For instance, Sombra now is collaborating with approximately thirty customers, each having from one to five running projects.
+For instance, Sombra is now collaborating with approximately thirty customers, each having from one to five running projects.
 Even when two projects have one stack, they will still have their peculiarities in architecture, component design, API integrations, development and delivery processes, teamwork, etc.

 Sombra Tech Talk with Jack Crews – CTO Legal Monkeys, USA